 must be replaced by the full path to MSYS2 installation (only for Windows).

-So, the recommendation is that you run the copy command below as is and try to run pgModeler in the destination folder.
+So, the recommendation is that you run the copy commands below as is and try to run pgModeler in the destination folder.
 If any error regarding to a missing DLL is reported you can copy that one DLL from MSYS2 folder to pgModeler's installation path.
 This procedure must be repeated until the software runs without errors.

 Please, don't forget to report which DLLs are missing so this step-by-step can be updated accordingly.

-1: cp $PGSQL_ROOT/lib/libpq.5.dylib $PGSQL_ROOT/lib/libssl.1.* \ $PGSQL_ROOT/lib/libcrypto.1.* $INSTALLATION_ROOT/Contents/Frameworks 2: install_name_tool -change "@loader_path/../lib/libcrypto.1.1.dylib" "@loader_path/../Frameworks/libcrypto.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libssl.1.1.dylib 3: install_name_tool -change "@loader_path/../lib/libcrypto.1.1.dylib" "@loader_path/../Frameworks/libcrypto.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpq.5.dylib 4: install_name_tool -change "@loader_path/../lib/libssl.1.1.dylib" "@loader_path/../Frameworks/libssl.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpq.5.dylib 5: install_name_tool -change libpq.5.dylib "@loader_path/../Frameworks/libpq.5.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpgconnector.dylib
+1: cp $PGSQL_ROOT/lib/libpq.5.dylib $PGSQL_ROOT/lib/libssl.1.* \ $PGSQL_ROOT/lib/libcrypto.1.* $INSTALLATION_ROOT/Contents/Frameworks 2: install_name_tool -change "@loader_path/../lib/libcrypto.1.1.dylib" "@loader_path/../Frameworks/libcrypto.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libssl.1.1.dylib 3: install_name_tool -change "@loader_path/../lib/libcrypto.1.1.dylib" "@loader_path/../Frameworks/libcrypto.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpq.5.dylib 4: install_name_tool -change "@loader_path/../lib/libssl.1.1.dylib" "@loader_path/../Frameworks/libssl.1.1.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpq.5.dylib 5: install_name_tool -change libpq.5.dylib "@loader_path/../Frameworks/libpq.5.dylib" $INSTALLATION_ROOT/Contents/Frameworks/libpgconnector.dylib 6: mkdir $INSTALLATION_ROOT/PlugIns/tls 7: cp -r $QT_ROOT/macos/plugins/platforms/tls/* $INSTALLATION_ROOT/PlugIns/tls

 Finally, pgModeler can be started.
 Just open the installation folder and double click the application pgmodeler.exe